-6.2.3.1.1 MHPAEA The state assures that: The State has classified all benefits covered under the State plan into one of the four classifications.
+6.2.3.1.1 MHPAEA The state assures that:

+The State has classified all benefits covered under the State plan into one of the four classifications.

 The same reasonable standards are used for determining the classification for a mental health or substance use disorder benefit as are used for determining the classification of medical/surgical benefits.

 The state sorted all medical/surgical and MH/SUD claims into one of four classifications (inpatient, outpatient, emergency, and Rx) to conduct its parity analysis.

-1) Inpatient: Facility claims where member was confined to a hospital as evidenced by room and board record.
-2) Outpatient: Services were further classified into office visits and other outpatient services. a) Outpatient-Office Visits: Professional claims regardless of place of service. b) Outpatient-Other: Facility claims for services not performed in the Emergency Department and no evidence of an inpatient admission.
-3) Emergency Care: Facility claim for service performed in an emergency room that did not have an associated hospital admission.
+1) Inpatient: Facili ty claime whore member was confined to hospital 20 01 idenced Lbw 1) тиринети.
+1 delli ty Claims WHELE memoer was commed 10 1 тозриш us ev raciicca , 0 y room and board record. - o 0.4 1 co not have an associated nospital admission.
 4) Prescription Drugs: Claims for drugs that require a prescription billed to the Pharmacy Benefit Manager (PBM).
 This does not include drugs provided in outpatient or inpatient facilities nor physician administered drugs.
 Claims were further categorized by the member's enrollment group (Gold, Blue, and Premium) indicating different cost-sharing levels based on family income.
-6.2.3.1.2- MHPAEA Does the state use sub-classifications to distinguish between office visits and other outpatient services?
-X Yes No

-6.2.3.1.2.1- MHPAEA If the State uses sub-classifications to distinguish between outpatient office visits and other outpatient services, the State assures the

-The sub-classifications are only used to distinguish office visits from other outpatient items and services, and are not used to distinguish between similar services on other bases (ex: generalist vs. specialist visits).
+6.2.3.1.2- MHPAEA Does the state use sub-classifications to distinguish between office visits and other outpatient services? ☐ Yes □ No 6.2.3.1.2.1- MHPAEA If the State uses sub-classifications to distinguish betwee outpatient office visits and other outpatient services, the State assures the following: The sub-classifications are only used to distinguish office visits from other outpatient items and services, and are not used to distinguish between similar services on other bases (ex: generalist vs. specialist visits).
 Guidance: For purposes of this section, any reference to "classification(s)" includes sub-classification(s) in states using sub-classifications to distinguish between outpatient office visits from other outpatient services.
-6.2.3.2 MHPAEA The State assures that: Mental health/ substance use disorder benefits are provided in all classifications in which medical/surgical benefits are provided under the State child health plan.
+6.2.3.2 MHPAEA The State assures that: Mental health/ substance use disorder benefits are provided in all classification ıs in which medical/surgical benefits are provided under the State child health plan.

+- 2) Outpatient: Services were further classified into office visits and other outpatient - a) Outpatient-Office Visits: Professional claims regardless of place of service. - b) Outpatient-Other: Facility claims for services not performed in the Emergency Department and no evidence of an inpatient admission. - 3) Emergency Care: Facility claim for service performed in an emergency room that did

 Guidance: States are not required to cover mental health or substance use disorder benefits.
 However if a state does provide any mental health or substance use disorders, those mental health or substance use disorder benefits must be provided in all the same classifications in which medical/surgical benefits are covered under the State child health plan.

-Annual and Aggregate Lifetime Limits 6.2.4- MHPAEA A State that provides both medical/surgical benefits and mental health and/or substance use disorder benefits must comply with parity requirements related to annual and aggregate lifetime dollar limits for benefits covered under the State child health plan (§457.496(c)).
-6.2.4.1- MHPAEA Please indicate whether the State applies an aggregate lifetime dollar limit and/or an annual dollar limit on any mental health or substance abuse disorder benefits covered under the State child health plan.
-Aggregate lifetime dollar limit is applied Aggregate annual dollar limit is applied No dollar limit is applied Guidance: If there are no aggregate lifetime or annual dollar limit on any mental health or substance use disorder benefits, please go to section 6.2.5- MHPAEA.
-6.2.4.2- MHPAEA Are there any medical/surgical benefits covered under the State child following:
+Annual and Aggregate Lifetime Limits